 On top of the fact that drug abuse can damage several aspects of a person’s life, the route of administration can lead to added health problems for the user.
 While many people may be willing to brush off these warnings, IV drug use complications are no joke.
 Some can even become fatal if ignored.
 Some possible IV drug use complications include needle tracks, skin problems, puffy hand syndrome, bacterial infections, vein problems, and blood-related conditions.

 Needle tracks is a term used to describe visible marks from repeated injections in the same place.
 Needle tracks often look like black and blue marks or dark spots.
 Even years after completing drug detox and treatment, these marks may still be visible.
+Also, drug paraphernalia like syringes are one of the deadly signs of a heroin addiction.

 One of the common effects of shooting up drugs is skin problems.
 Especially when these injectable drugs are not pure or laced with other drugs, it may result in skin infections, skin ulcers, abscesses, or pockets of pus.
 These skin infections can result in scarring, swelling, and even fever.
 Cellulitis, in particular, is a common infection in IV drug users.
 One study found that 32% of injection drug users in a neighborhood in California currently had abscesses, cellulitis, or both.1 If left untreated, cellulitis can become serious.